TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- TCU has combined with its opponents to score more than 56.5 points in all five games this season.
+- TCU and its opponents have gone over the current 56.5-point total in all five games this season.

 - West Virginia and its opponents have combined to score more than 56.5 points in two games this season.

-- This contest's total is 2.0 points above the 54.5 these two squads combine to allow per game this season.
+- The two teams combine to score 65.5 points per game, 9.0 more than the total in this contest.

-- The average total in Horned Frogs games this season is 60.4, 3.9 points above Saturday's total of 56.5.
+- These two squads combine to surrender 54.5 points per game, 2.0 fewer than this contest's over/under.

-- The 52.9 PPG average total in Mountaineers games this season is 3.6 points fewer than this game's over/under.
+- The 56.5 over/under in this game is 3.6 points higher than the 52.9 average total in Mountaineers games this season.

 TCU Stats and Trends